kronda/basewp/wordpress/wp-content/plugins/types/readme.txt

 == Changelog ==

+= 1.8.10 =

+* Release date: 2015-11-18
+* Changed Installer version to 1.7.2
+* Fixed usability issue with select2.

+= 1.8.9 =

+* Release date: 2015-11-10
+* Changed Installer version to 1.7
+* Changed Common version to 1.8

+= 1.8.8 =

+* Release date: 2015-11-02
+* Replaced esc_attr_e to esc_attr in skype field.
+* Changed Installer version to 1.6.8.

+= 1.8.7.2 =

+* Release date: 2015-10-28
+* Fixed the problem with select post parent if WPML is active.
+* Replaced sum of array by array merge to avoid losing values.

+= 1.8.7.1 =

+* Release date: 2015-10-20
+* Added check to do not translate if value to translate is empty or not a string.

+= 1.8.7 =

+* Release date: 2015-10-18
+* Fixed a problem with shortcode playlist.
+* Fixed a problem with backslash in WYSIWYG field name.
+* Improved WPML integration, replace `icl_t()` by filter `wpml_translate_single_string`.
+* Changed Installer version to 1.6.7 - to reduce requests to Toolset API.

 = 1.8.6.2 =

 * Release date: 2015-09-29
 * Fixed a problem with "Feature Image".
+* Fixed a problem with loading parent data in child table.

 = 1.8.6.1 =